 Please refer to the CDC guidance on self-isolation.

 - Students in on-campus housing will quarantine or self-isolate in designated space in campus facilities.
 A dedicated team of staff will serve as liaisons to students in these spaces, coordinating move-in and move-out as well as access to food, and assisting with health and wellness needs that arise.

-- Students who do not live in campus housing will be required to self-isolate or quarantine in their off-campus housing or another location.
+- Students who do not live in on-campus housing will be required to self-isolate or quarantine in their off-campus housing or another location.
 The University will provide health monitoring to off-campus students in isolation or quarantine, but will not provide housing or dining for those purposes.